mozilla/shield-studies-addon-template/docs/DEV.md

 ### Preparations

-* Download Developer and Nightly versions of Firefox (only Developer/Nightly will allow bundled web extension experiments, and Nightly is the default target for the automated tests)
+* Download Developer and Nightly versions of Firefox (only Developer/Nightly will allow bundled web extension experiments, and Developer is the default target for the automated tests)

 ## Getting started